chernistry/tabularasa-bi-core/docs/ASSIGNMENT.md

-# Hypothetical Senior BI Data Engineer Assignment
+# Hypothetical Data Engineering Challenge

-**Subject**: Senior BI Data Engineer - Home Assignment
+**Subject**: Data Engineering – Technical Assessment

 Greetings,

-Thank you for your interest in the Senior BI Data Engineer position.
-The next step in the process is a home assignment.
-The purpose of this test is to evaluate technical abilities in several aspects of data engineering and backend development.
-It will also provide common ground for discussion in the technical interview that will follow completion of the test.
+Thank you for taking the time to tackle this challenge.
+Its purpose is to evaluate core data-engineering and backend skills and to serve as common ground for the technical conversation that follows.

 **General Notes:**